woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

 The interior is bounded by the rings, the boundary is the rings themselves, and the exterior is everything else beyond the boundary.

-For linear features, the interior, boundary and exterior attributes are less obvious.
+For linear features, the interior, boundary, and exterior attributes are less obvious.

 .. figure:: ./img/de9im2.png